AX-Consult-Group/CD-CI-Pipe-Machine-Learning-for-Credit-Prediction-Phase-3/README.md

 ![CI/CD: Production Roadmap](docs/images/cicd_roadmap.png)

 **Stage 1 — Continuous Integration (implemented).**

-Every push to `main` or `develop`, and every pull request, runs linting, formatting checks, unit tests, and a smoke-run.
-The smoke test generates a small fixture dataset and executes the full end-to-end pipeline.
+Every push to `main` or `develop`, and every pull request, runs linting (Ruff), formatting checks (Black), unit tests (pytest) across Python 3.10–3.12, and a smoke-run.
+The smoke test generates a small fixture dataset and executes the full end-to-end pipeline (ingestion → preprocessing → split → training → outputs).
 No merge to `main` is allowed without a green build.

 This foundation ensures code quality, consistency, and basic reproducibility from day one.

-**Stage 2 — Continuous Training.** On a cadence (daily or weekly), a scheduled workflow re-runs the full pipeline on the latest production snapshot and writes metrics to a tracking store.
-This is cron in `ci.yml` plus an `environment` for production secrets.
+**Stage 2 — Continuous Training.**

+A scheduled workflow (daily or weekly) re-runs the full pipeline on the latest production data snapshot and writes metrics to a tracking store.
+This requires only minor extensions to the existing `ci.yml` plus secure handling of production data.

-**Stage 3 — Model validation gate.** Before a newly trained model can be registered, it must clear hard-coded gates: AUC above a floor, KS above a floor, population stability index (PSI) below a ceiling against the current champion, and no monotonicity violations in the score bands.
+**Stage 3 — Model Validation Gate.**

+Before registration, every new model must pass hard gates: AUC and KS above defined floors, Population Stability Index (PSI) below a ceiling versus the champion model, and strict monotonicity in the A–E risk bands.

-**Stage 4 — Model registry.** Passing models are registered with a version, a git SHA, a data hash, and the metrics that earned them promotion.
-This is the artefact the scoring service consumes — never a `.pkl` pulled from a developer laptop.
+**Stage 4 — Model Registry.**

+Passing models are versioned with a git SHA, data hash, and full metrics.
+The scoring service always consumes artefacts from the registry — never a `.pkl` file from a developer's laptop.

-**Stage 5 — Scoring service.** A FastAPI container loads the registered model and exposes a `/score` endpoint that takes a customer payload, returns a PD, a score, and a band.
-The container is built by CI and pushed to a registry on every tag.
+**Stage 5 — Scoring Service.**

+A FastAPI container loads the registered model and exposes a `/score` endpoint.
+It returns PD, final score, and risk band.
+The container is built and pushed by CI on every tagged release.

-**Stage 6 — Shadow traffic.** New models receive live traffic in parallel with the champion.
-Predictions are logged for both; no customer decision depends on the challenger yet.
+**Stage 6 — Shadow Traffic.**

+New models run in parallel with the champion on live traffic.
+Predictions are logged for comparison, but customer decisions still use the current champion.

-**Stage 7 — Promotion.** After the shadow period, a human review of challenger vs champion metrics promotes or rejects.
-Promotion flips the live pointer in the registry — no code deploy, no service restart.
+**Stage 7 — Promotion.**

+After the shadow period, a human review compares challenger vs champion metrics.
+Promotion simply updates a pointer in the model registry — no code changes or service restarts are required.

-**Stage 8 — Monitoring.** Population stability, feature drift, realised bad rate vs predicted PD, and A–E band stability are tracked on a rolling window.
-Drift beyond a threshold triggers Stage 2 for retraining.
+**Stage 8 — Monitoring.**

+Ongoing tracking of population stability, feature drift, realised bad rate vs predicted PD, and A–E band stability.
+Significant drift automatically triggers Stage 2 (retraining).

-This is the skeleton customers are buying: not one good model, but a **repeatable system** that can train, validate, deploy, and retire models on a schedule.
+This is the skeleton that customers and regulators are buying: not just one good model, but a **repeatable, auditable system** that can train, validate, deploy, monitor and and retire models on a schedule — while maintaining the interpretability and compliance needs of credit risk scoring.

+By building strong foundations (leakage-proof pipeline + CI/CD), we make the journey to full production deployment straightforward and low-risk.

 ---